 Mt.
-Zion is a Southern Baptist Church and affirms the doctrines that are included in the Baptist Faith and Message.
+Zion is a Southern Baptist Church and affirms the doctrines that are included in the Baptist Faith and Message, 2000 edition:

 The Holy Bible was written by men divinely inspired and is God’s revelation of Himself to man.
 It is a perfect treasure of divine instruction.
 It has God for its author, salvation for its end, and truth, without any mixture of error, for its matter.
 Therefore, all Scripture is totally true and trustworthy.
 It reveals the principles by which God judges us, and therefore is, and will remain to the end of the world, the true center of Christian union, and the supreme standard by which all human conduct, creeds, and religious opinions should be tried.
 All Scripture is a testimony to Christ, who is Himself the focus of divine revelation.